Why Opt for Monolingual Editing in a CAT Tool?

 Conclusion

 For monolingual editing, memoQ stands out as one of the few CAT tools that support both same-language configurations and tracking changes.
 It provides a practical solution for translators or editors who work with complex texts, specialized terminology, or need to efficiently manage client preferences.
-By leveraging memoQ's Concordance search and Term Base functionality, editors can streamline their workflow and ensure greater accuracy and consistency in their edits.
+By leveraging memoQ's LiveDocs, Concordance Search and Term Base functionality, editors can streamline their workflow and ensure greater accuracy and consistency in their edits.